nano /etc/yum.repos.d/mongodb-org-4.4.repo

-MongoDB is one of the leading NoSQL databases that is commonly used in modern web applications.
+MongoDB is a leading NoSQL database commonly used in modern web applications.
 This tutorial will walk you through setting up MongoDB on Red Hat Enterprise Linux (RHEL) and CentOS Linux:

 Note: Any start-up warnings related to